 Nathan Murawsky is a Principal of the firm.
-Nathan has represented injured persons in personal injury matters for over twenty years, and has obtained significant settlements and verdicts in the representation of his clients.
+Nate has represented injured persons in personal injury matters for almost twenty-five years, and has obtained significant settlements and verdicts in the representation of his clients.
 His experience includes cases involving auto accidents, premises liability, medical malpractice, professional negligence, liquor liability, defective products and civil rights violations cases.
-Nathan has tried dozens of cases to verdict in courts throughout Pennsylvania, New Jersey and the Federal Court for the Eastern District of Pennsylvania.
-Attorneys not only in the Philadelphia area but throughout central and eastern Pennsylvania refer their clients to Nathan due to his vast experience in the courtroom.
+Nate has tried dozens of cases to verdict in courts throughout Pennsylvania, New Jersey and the Federal Court for the Eastern District of Pennsylvania.
+Attorneys not only in the Philadelphia area but throughout central and eastern Pennsylvania refer their clients to Nate due to his vast experience in the courtroom.

-Nathan has also argued appeals before the Pennsylvania Superior Court, Superior Court, the Third Circuit Court of Appeals and the Fourth Circuit Court of Appeals.
+Nate has also argued appeals before the Pennsylvania Supreme Court, Superior Court, the Third Circuit Court of Appeals and the Fourth Circuit Court of Appeals.
+Most notably, Nate obtained a unanimous verdict from the Supreme Court in Nicolaou v.
+Martin, et. al., where the Supreme Court overturned a lower court’s dismissal of the case, finding that the financial ability of a person to obtain health coverage cannot be held against them.
 He has lectured in the areas of automobile and premises liability law, estate issues in wrongful death cases, and the impact of social media and information technology in personal injury actions.
-Mr. Murawsky also served a three year term as an Executive Committee Member of the Philadelphia Bar Association’s Young Lawyer Division.
-As a result of his experience, knowledge, and reputation, the Philadelphia Court of Common Pleas approved Nathan to sit as a settlement master for the Philadelphia Court of Common Pleas.
+Nate also served a three year term as an Executive Committee Member of the Philadelphia Bar Association’s Young Lawyer Division.
+As a result of his experience, knowledge, and reputation, the Philadelphia Court of Common Pleas approved Nate to sit as a settlement master for the Philadelphia Court of Common Pleas.
 In this role, he presides over settlement conferences for major cases in the Philadelphia Court system.
-A graduate of Brandeis University (1992), Nathan earned his law degree from Villanova University School of Law in 1995.
+A graduate of Brandeis University (1992), Nate earned his law degree from Villanova University School of Law in 1995.